 If there is one software that completely changed how I created content, it would have to be Inkscape.
 The three primary functions I use Inkscape for is:

 Prior to Inkscape, I was using Gimp GNU Image Manipulation and had no complaints, I just found that Inkscape did better manipulating shapes, colors & text while Gimp is great for photographs.
-There are no shortage of Youtube video tutorials on how to use Inkscape, however I found the best way to learn was through a class by a professional logo designer called Logos By Nick.
+The easiest way I found to learn Inkscape was through a course taught by a professional logo designer called Logos By Nick.

 Content Creation Free & Paid Youtube Tutorials